gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 ## How long does it take to start receiving Research (mining) credit?

 This depends on several factors.
-You must have some coins to begin with, the general recommendation currently is around 5000 (at the time of writing this that would stake on average about once a month).
+You must have some coins, to begin with, the general recommendation currently is around 5000 (at the time of writing this that would stake on average about once a month).
 You must send a "beacon", this is how your information is populated into the Network which controls payments, see [Mining setup](Mining-Setup "wikilink").
 You must have over 100 RAC on at least 1 whitelisted BOINC project before you can